ADD-ONS / MEDICATION

 Lumbar puncture and antithrombotic therapy

-- lumbar puncture (LP), also known as a spinal tap, is an important and commonly performed invasive procedure to obtain cerebrospinal fluid (CSF) for diagnostic testing
+- lumbar puncture (LP), also known as a spinal tap, is an important and commonly performed invasive procedure for obtaining cerebrospinal fluid (CSF) for diagnostic purposes

-- the procedure is associated with some risk of spinal bleeding (most often epidural hematoma)
+- the procedure carries some risk of spinal bleeding (most often in the form of an epidural hematoma)

 - high-risk conditions include: